Tabletop-RPG-Music/tabletop-rpg-music-filter/README.md

 # Tabletop RPG Music - Filter & Importer

 The shared search, filter, preview, and playlist import tool for Tabletop RPG Music premium content.
 This module contains no music itself.
-It automatically detects installed and enabled premium content modules (the Patreon module, Marketplace packs) and presents their combined track library in one window.
+It automatically detects installed and enabled premium content modules (the [Patreon module](https://www.patreon.com/tabletoprpgmusic), Marketplace packs) and presents their combined track library in one window.
 It is installed automatically as a dependency of that premium content and does nothing on its own.
+Hear the music at [tabletoprpgmusic.com](https://tabletoprpgmusic.com).

 ![The filter and importer window](docs/screenshot.png)